Vladimir1t/Cache/readme.md

    ```bash
    make all
    ```
-   This will generate an executable named `cache.x`.
+   This will generate an executable named `./cache.x`.

 4. To clean the compiled files, use:
    ```bash